 We can’t sit back and let another generation slide into debt, right in the middle of the COVID pandemic and its hit to the economy.”Dan Jovevski, CEO WeMoney

 WeMoney Business model

-- Operating on a ‘Freemium’ business model – that is, a free service which might have advertising and then an option for a premium subscription with a heap more features and no ads; and/or
+- Operating on a ‘Freemium’ business model – that is, a free service with advertising and then an option for a premium subscription with a heap more features and no ads; and

 WeMoney and Credit

 With something like over $3 Trillion in various forms of Debt (Mortgages, Credit cards and personal loans), Australians are actually the second most in debt nation in the world by personal capita, closely behind Switzerland [Australians’ record debt is making us work longer, spend less, ABC, 2019].

 The ABC recently reported that this debt was interestingly 120% of GDP (that is, it was 20% higher than what our entire nation produces in an entire year), and the Australian Bureau of Statistics found 75% of households were in debt, and 25% of households had debt that exceeded three years worth of their income.
 So much of our national economy is built on debt (like the housing market), and this can be a very dangerous playing field for young people without a proper financial education.